-A customer-centric culture is one that puts the customer (of course) front and center in every facet of the business: from marketing and sales to product development and customer service.
+A truly successful customer-centric culture today is one that (you guessed it) puts the customer front and center in every single facet of the business: from one’s marketing program and sales strategy to product development and customer service.

 And the reasons to build a customer-centric culture in today’s business landscape are many.

 Customers who are “well-understood and -served” are reportedly 643% more likely to be satisfied than those who feel somewhat or entirely ignored by brands from which they buy.

 And with that high customer satisfaction comes greater customer loyalty: Satisfied buyers are 713% more likely to keep purchasing from a business than dissatisfied consumers.

 But, as you might’ve already suspected, customer-centric organizations aren’t constructed overnight.
 Nor are they built by one team with a given organization.